Tabular Foundation Models Can Do Survival Analysis: Problem statement

+Note that $S(t \mid X_{i,0})$ is a monotonically decreasing function of $t$ with $S(0 \mid X_{i,0}) = 1$ and $\lim_{t \to \infty} S(t \mid X_{i,0}) = 0$.
 Next, we introduce a conditionally independent censoring assumption.
 Note, without this assumption, the survival probabilities are provably not identifiable from observed data \citep{tsiatis1975nonidentifiability}. \begin{assumption}[Conditionally Independent Censoring] The event time $T_i$ and censoring time $C_i$ are conditionally independent given $X_{i,0}$, i.e., $T_i \indep C_i \mid X_{i,0}$. \end{assumption}